YunYeoHyang/jmyp-parent/README.md

 # 2018.12.26 #
 the sixth pushing , fix the last problem that the product comments can not work , but UserFace does't have in SHOP database .
 So in the future ,should add this field in SHOP.

+ # 2018.12.27 #
+ the seventh puthing , fix a little bug , that the 'token' field add "" , add a new model -- jmyp_web_cart ,
+ add some new function -- searching cart after login in and adding cart.
+With a bug -- edit product's count. fix on next update.